 Pinty Plus Chalk Finish

-Another good option by the same company is Pinty Plus Chalk Finish.
-Other big brands of spray chalk paints like those by Rust-Oleum and Krylon are solvent-based, so this water-based version is unique.
-If you want an aerosol chalk paint this is the brand to go with.
+Other big brands of spray chalk paints like those by Rust-Oleum and Krylon are solvent-based, so Pinty Plus Chalk Finish water-based paint is unique.

 Uses: Smaller projects like crafts as well as furniture.